tkubica12/azurestack-lab/ApplicationPlatforms.md

 kubectl get nodes
 ```

-In your Visual Studio Code install Kubernetes extension.
+In your Visual Studio COde install Kubernetes extension.
 New icon should appear and you should be able to see your cluster there.

 ## Step 7 - create your first Pod
 Kubernetes files are stored in kubernetes folder.